Christine S. Bergeron, MFA

 Photos by Igor Kraguljac and Jon Nolan

 Christine S. Bergeron has served as the Director of Dance Programs and Initiatives since 2008.
 She received a B.A. in Dance Education from the University of Akron and a M.F.A. in Choreography and Performance from Florida State University.
 Currently she is seeking her PhD in Dance Science from the University of Wolverhampton.
 Chris is certified in Pilates Mat through the advanced level and is an Associate Instructor for the Pilates Equipment work from the Physical Mind Institute and Balanced Body.
 She has danced with companies such as the Kathy Dunn Hamrick Dance Company, Women’s Dance Project, Dance Repertory Theatre and K403.
 She has had the honor of performing works by Martha Graham (Acts of Light - staged by Myra Woodruff), Peter DiMuro (Preludes to a Song), Jawole Willa Jo Zollar (Shelter), Beverly Brown (Life at 12) and Jane Weiner (fish, deer, sheep).
-She has presented work throughout the nation in Ohio, Florida, North Carolina, New York, California, Illinois, Texas and Mexico.
+She has presented work throughout the nation in Ohio, Florida, North Carolina, New York, California, Illinois, Texas, Mexico and most recently at the Edinburgh Fringe Festival in Scotland.

 As a Dance Scientist, Christine’s research interest lies on the effectiveness of Pilates on dance training and performance.
 She has presented her research at state, national and international conferences.
 Her research with colleague, Carisa Armstrong, looking at the effectiveness of rotator discs on external rotation has been published in the the National Dance Society's Journal.
 Their research on the effectiveness of Pilates vs. Plyometric training on increasing vertical jump and horizontal distance is in the writing stage and has been presented at national and international dance science conferences.
 They are currently in the analysis stage of their research on the effectiveness of the spine corrector vs. Pilates mat on abdominal endurance in dancers.
 Her PhD studies look at the effectiveness of Pilates on abdominal endurance in dancers.
 She is currently using EMG to determine the abdominal muscle activation during various abdominal exercies.
 Christine is working on developing a standardized abdominal endurance test for dancers which challenges their upper and lower abdominals simultaneously during performance.